axewater/sharewarez/README.md

   - ⭐ Top downloads
   - ❤️ Most favorited
   - 🏆 Highly rated games
-- 💬 Discord webhook integration
+- 💬 Discord webhook integration (bot posts in your channel when there is a new game)

 ### 💾 Download Features
 - 📦 Auto-zip functionality for multi-file folders